 According to sedentary behavior research, most of us sit too much.
 But how much do we actually sit, and how much do we stand?
 What metrics should we really aim for in encouraging healthy standing?
 Through reaching out to physical therapists and health behavior experts, we uncovered four metrics that are important to track and surface to users.
 On the market, there’s a handful of devices and apps that attempt to track standing and sitting: they all fall short.

 Self-tracking has been shown to play an important role in managing physical health, but we do not yet have a comprehensive understanding of the role of self-tracking in mental wellness contexts.
-Focusing on stress management, we examined the experiences and challenges of those who actually self-track to achieve mental wellness goals, through a survey with 297 students.
+Focusing on stress management, we examined the experiences and challenges of those who actually self-track to achieve mental wellness goals, through a multi-institutional student survey (n=297).

 We complemented student perspectives with findings from a study with 14 student health professionals, from two universities, who participated in a qualitative study examining the role of self-tracking for student mental health and wellness.
 Our paper discusses ways that self-tracking can enable improved understanding of student stress and approaches to stress management and identifies situations in which self-tracking is not useful as a strategy of management.